xinenchia22yo/microp/README.md

     uint8_t submitted; // 1 if submitted, 0 if not
 } Assignment;

-Assignment myAssignments[5];   // Store up to 5 assignments
-int assignment_count = 0;      // Number of assignments saved
-int display_idx = 0;           // Which assignment is currently displayed
+Assignment myAssignments[5];   // Array of structs to hold data for up to 5 assignments int assignment_count = 0;      // Counter to track how many assignments have been entered so far int display_idx = 0;           // Which assignment is currently displayed

 // Program state